Samsung Galaxy 8 Leader Arrested, But Release Date Delays Unlikely

 Outside of Samsung, Reuters reported in August 2016 that pardoning convicted corporate leaders is an annual tradition for the president of South Korea.

-For example, President Park Geun-hye granted a pardon to the chairman of the large CJ Group corporation — along with 4,876 others — to celebrated the Liberation Day holiday.
+For example, President Park Geun-hye granted a pardon to the chairman of the large CJ Group corporation — along with 4,876 others — to celebrate the Liberation Day holiday.
 About the practice, South Korea’s Justice Ministry stated the following.

 “In the case of businessmen, we selected a limited number of people… after gathering diverse opinions to unite our people and overcome an economic crisis.”